Interviews are a very focused way of understanding personal experiences and preferences regarding a particular topic.

 The format is semi-structured to create a relaxed and conversational environment, with open-ended questions to encourage participants to expand on the topic as they wish.
 Our moderators use active listening as a technique to confirm understanding and interpretation.

-Sessions typically run for up to 60 minutes and can be held either at our research facilities or at client or participant premises.
+Sessions typically run for up to 60 minutes and can be held either at our research facilities or client premises.

 The U1 Toolkit